hassannmurtada/ouster_bridge/README.md

 # Ouster Bridge

-A ROS2 package that bridges Ouster LiDAR localization data to ROS topics, enabling simultaneous operation of Ouster ROS driver and ouster-cli localization.
+A ROS2 package that bridges Ouster LiDAR localization data to ROS topics.

 ## Overview